-Citing COVID, judge prods Maxwell jury to work longer hours
+Citing COVID, judge prods Maxwell jury to work overtime

-NEW YORK (AP) — The judge presiding over the sex trafficking trial of Ghislaine Maxwell cited an “astronomical spike” in the number of coronavirus cases in New York City as she explained Tuesday why she was urging jurors to work longer hours.

-Judge Alison J. Nathan said aloud what had largely gone unmentioned in her previous requests to get the jury to work an extra day last week and longer hours this week as it decides whether Maxwell recruited and groomed teenage girls to be sexually abused by Jeffrey Epstein.
-The jury declined to work an extra day last week.
+NEW YORK (AP) — The jury weighing the fate Ghislaine Maxwell’s fate said Tuesday they were “making progress” at the end of the fourth full day of deliberations at the closely watched sex trafficking trial where a judge expressed concern New York City’s coronavirus surge could derail proceedings.

+Judge Alison J. Nathan granted jurors’ request to leave at 5 p.m. — an hour earlier than planned — but told them they were expected to work toward a verdict the rest of the week, if needed.
+Earlier Tuesday, Nathan told lawyers out of the presence of the jury that the “astronomical spike” in the number of coronavirus cases necessitated jurors working longer hours.

-“We now face a high and escalating risk that jurors and trial participants may need to quarantine,” Nathan told lawyers.
+“We now face a high and escalating risk that jurors and trial participants may need to quarantine,” Nathan said.
 “We are simply in a different place regarding the pandemic than we were a week ago.”

-Late Monday, the judge told jurors they should expect to deliberate until at least 6 p.m. beginning Tuesday rather than stopping at 5 p.m., as they had earlier.
+In her explanation to the lawyers, Nathan voiced what had largely gone unmentioned in her previous requests to get the jury to work overtime: the fear that sickened jurors could force a mistrial.

+“We now face a high and escalating risk that jurors and trial participants may need to quarantine,” Nathan said.
+“We are simply in a different place regarding the pandemic than we were a week ago.”

 Fueled by the omicron variant, coronavirus cases in the city have rocketed from an average of about 3,400 a day in the week that ended Dec.
 12 to 22,000 in the week that ended Sunday.